qkzk/fm/development.md

   - [x] simplify update loop
   - [x] simplify build
   - [x] simplify early exit
-- [ ] users.
-Use Arc in status.
-Avoid multiple instance of same object, clone the arc.
-Requires a lot of change
-  - users should be attached to tab as it is already
-  - status: arc, clone, send to tabs::new
-  - read only requires a ref: should be okay
-  - update is done in status, should be okay
 - [x] don't pass users to preview, build them if needed in tree
 - [ ] directory preview should just be a "directory" ?